Written on the Wind: Plot

 Insecure, alcoholic playboy Kyle and his self-destructive sister Marylee are the children of Texas oil baron Jasper Hadley.
 Spoiled by their familial wealth and crippled by their personal demons, neither is able to sustain a personal relationship.
 Marylee has long been in love with Kyle's childhood friend Mitch Wayne, who is now a geologist for the Hadley Oil Company, but he sees her as a sister.
 She responds to his repeated rejections by pursuing brief physical relationships with various local men.
 Kyle continually seeks the approval of his father, who instead has long admired Mitch's humbleness and work ethic over that of his own children.

 Kyle and Mitch take a business trip to New York City, where they meet Lucy Moore, an aloof secretary who works at the Hadley Company's Manhattan offices.
 While Lucy initially expresses interest in Mitch, it is Kyle who begins to court her.
 Lucy's cool demeanor fails to deter Kyle, and he invites her to accompany him on his private plane to Miami, which she accepts.
 After the trip, Kyle impulsively asks Lucy to marry him, and she agrees.
 The two return to Texas after a whirlwind honeymoon, and Lucy proves to be a stabilizing influence on his life throughout the first year of their marriage.
 Meanwhile, Marylee attempts to forge a romantic relationship with Mitch, whom she vows to marry, though Mitch secretly longs to be with Lucy.

 Shortly after Kyle and Lucy's first wedding anniversary, Kyle learns from his doctor that he has a low sperm count and could be infertile.
 This news sends him into a deep depression, and he begins drinking heavily, at one point becoming severely intoxicated at the local country club and embarrassing Lucy.
 At the Hadley estate, Jasper confides in Mitch about his disappointment in his children, who he feels are reckless and irresponsible.
-Moments later, Marylee arrives at the house, escorted by police following a lovers' quarrel.
+Moments later, Marylee arrives at the house, escorted by police following a failed sexual liaison.
 That night, a defeated Jasper loses his grip on the railing and tumbles down the long front hall staircase.
 Mitch turns him over: He is dead.
 Jasper's death further destabilizes Kyle, and Lucy unsuccessfully attempts to help him overcome his self-loathing.